ClementNerma/NightOS/docs/specs/shell-scripting.md

 echo $(echo "Hello!") # Prints: "Hello!"
 ```

-Note that this only work if the command supports piping through STDRET, and if the return type is not `void`.
+Note that this only work if the command supports piping through STDRET.

 To get the result from STDOUT instead (always as a string):